There are loads of benefits to volunteering. But these aren’t the reason to do it, says Charlotte Bean

 But that’s not the reason I’ve done it.
 I’ve volunteered because it’s the right thing to do.

-With Brexit looming, economic uncertainty on the horizon, the climate in crisis and inequality still present across the world (and in many cases, growing), there has never been a better time to help others or commit to a worthy cause.
+With economic uncertainty, the climate in crisis and inequality still present across the world (and in many cases, growing), there has never been a better time to help others or commit to a worthy cause.

 I believe that if you do not need help or representation, then you are lucky.
 Sadly, there are still so many who rely on charities and organisations and the help of others.